Tree crossing from the "other" side of t...

 (5.7) Touch and Go

 Drive 7.3 miles up canyon to mile 25.8.
 Park in a long paved pullout on the left and look across the creek to see the 'Stewardess Convention Crag.'
 Just downstream of that, back down the hill to your left, is an obvious pinnacle around which the stream bends Southward.
 That is the Pilot Knob.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pilot Knob:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pilot Knob:

 Featured Route For Pilot Knob

 Scoop Up a Little Sky 5.9+ 5c 17 VI 17 E1 5a Colorado

 Of the routes that we did on Pilot Knob, this was the best.
 There are two starts, an 8 (easier) or the 9+ (recommended).
 To do the 9+ start, head up under a roof to the right of Touch and Go and pull through it on the right side onto a face and past a very large wedged block.
 Protect this and continue up into a crack system slightly to the right, ending after some horizontals.
 Clip a single bolt and do the second crux (8+) on face moves to reach a bolted anchor....[more]
 Browse More Classics in Colorado

 BETA PHOTO: Chris Parks on a 6am crossing to Pilot Knob.
 That...

 Lower Tier of Pilot Knob from the nice little area...